shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 A robot, a bugbear, and a dragonborn walk into a bar.

 The bartender, a bearded dwarf, cleans a glass.
-“What can I get for you, dragon-looking dude?”
+“What can I get for you, sir?”

 The dragonborn leans his staff against the counter.
-“Sweet tea, please.”
+“Get me a sweet tea.”

 The dwarf cusses in dwarfish as he fills a cup.
-“That’ll be 1 silver.”
+“Good day to you.
+A silver.”

-“Here.”
-The dragonborn plinks down a gold piece.
+The dragonborn grumbles and plinks down a gold piece.

 “He doesn’t have any silver.”
 The robot laughs under his breath to the bugbear.